“Command Cannot be Used on Multiple Selections” Error in Excel

 Multiple Columns With Different Rows

-If you adjust your copy area as described below, you may still experience the error.
+If you adjust your copy selection as described below, you may still experience the error.

 In the above graphic, although the rows selected in each of the columns is the same, the data has not been selected correctly.
 You can see this by the two areas depicted by the red rectangles (the white background on cell B8 and the slight line above cell D11).
 These selections would have been made by selecting B3:B7 and then B8:B13, and in Column D, D3:D10 and then D11:D13 and finally F3:F13.
 The copy command fails.